ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 and requires only one argument: ``mask_out``: either ``landsea`` or ``ice``.

-This function requires a land ice area fraction `ancillary variable`_.
+This function requires a land ice area fraction `supplementary variable`_.
-The ancillary variable ``sftgif`` should be attached to the main dataset as described in :ref:`ancillary_variables`.
+The supplementary variable ``sftgif`` should be attached to the main dataset as described in :ref:`supplementary_variables`.

 .. deprecated:: 2.8.0
   The optional ``fx_variables`` argument specifies the fx variables that the